Sophie Reade

 Sophie Victoria Reade (born 18 May 1989) is an English reality television star, model and pornographic actress.
-She is best known for winning the tenth series of Big Brother UK in 2009.
+She is best known for winning the tenth series of Big Brother in 2009.

 Modelling career

 Reade worked as a promotions model and a glamour model, appearing in Hot Shots Calendar and multiple magazines such as; Nuts and Zoo.

-After appearing on Big Brother UK, Reade posed for Playboy, she was the official 2009, August Cybergirl.
+After appearing on Big Brother, Reade posed for Playboy, she was the official 2009 August Cyber Girl.

-Big Brother UK
+Big Brother

-In 2009, Reade entered the tenth series of Big Brother UK.
+In 2009, Reade entered the tenth series of Big Brother.
 During the first week of the show she legally changed her name via deed poll to "Dogface" in order to become an official housemate.
 Reade broke the main rule of Big Brother on multiple occasions throughout the show, including on Day 33, when Big Brother told her that she must remain silent until 2am as punishment for discussing nominations, which she failed, therefore faced the public vote.
 On Day 39, she alongside fellow housemate Siavash Sabbaghpour, spoke about nominations, Big Brother told them they were not allowed to swear before 3pm; they both failed this and faced eviction again.
 On Day 72, as a special prize, Reade legally changed her name back to Sophie from Dogface.
 Reade was the bookies' favourite to win the series from Day 88, which she did winning the show on Day 93.

 Reade formed a romantic relationship with fellow housemate Kris Donnelly during her time in the house.